morgwai/kevip/README.md

 `--vip` / `VIP` virtual IP address to be created.
 In egress mode this is the IP that 3rd party external service (specified by `TARGET` below) will see as the source IP of the traffic incoming from your pods.
 This is also the IP that your pods should be sending the traffic intended for the given external service.
-In ingress mode this is the public IP on which your service will be exposed to external clients.
+In k8s service ingress mode this is the public IP on which your service will be exposed to external clients.
 VIP may be any unassigned IP from a subnet where the machine running Kevip is located.
 It should be outside of the dhcp pool, so that no other machine will ever get it assigned.

 `--target` / `TARGET` IP address where the traffic sent to the VIP should be redirected.
 In egress mode this will be the IP of the 3rd party external service to which you want to present your service's traffic as coming from the VIP.
-In ingress mode this will be the cluster-IP of the service that you want to expose.
+In k8s service ingress mode this will be the cluster-IP of the service that you want to expose.

 `--password` / `PASSWORD` this can be any hard to guess string that will be used for internal communication between Kevip replicas.

 In addition Kevip recognizes the following non-mandatory parameters:

 `--global-masquerade` / `GLOBAL_MASQUERADE` boolean that tells Kevip to setup a host-wide iptables `MASQUERADE` (ie: `iptables -t nat -A POSTROUTING -j MASQUERADE`) instead of targeted `SNAT` rule.
-This is necessary if the `TARGET` is also a VIP on the same machine, so for example for ingress mode.
+This is necessary if the `TARGET` is also a VIP on the same machine.
+So in particular it is necessary for k8s service ingress mode.
 This may affect other services running on this machine though.
 In particular it breaks Kevip running in egress mode.

-`--vip-id` / `VIP_ID` CARP/VRRP protocols assign each VIP a 1 byte long (1-255) ID that is used for communication between replicas.
+`--vip-id` / `VIP_ID` CARP/VRRP protocols assign each VIP an 8 bit long ID (1-255), that is used for communication between replicas.
 Kevip by default uses the last of the 4 parts of the VIP as its ID (for example 87 for 17.45.28.87).
 You can use this param to override this default behaviour if you need.

 It is possible to mix command line flags and env variables.
 If both are defined for any param, then command line takes precedence.